 The combination of magic being worked by the beauty, charm, and solitude of this alluring tropical paradise, along with his new found Tahitian love, Tarita, it seems, proved irresistable to Marlon...

-After several failed attempts to buy the island from its owner, Marlon Brando finally succeeded in landing the much sought after 99 year lease contract from the government in 1966, making him the official and legally recognized "owner" of Tetiaroa.
+After several failed attempts to buy the island from its owner, Marlon Brando finally succeeded in purchasing the much sought after property from the government in 1966, making him the official and legally recognized "owner" of Tetiaroa.

 Being a firm protector of the environment, Brando worked to conserve the original charm of this spectacular and peaceful area by resisting largescale commercial developments which were always being presented to him.

 Over the years, Marlon Brando came to the island a number of times and used it as a getaway from his hectic life in Hollywood.
 It is said he always cherished these moments on Tetiaroa, even though he didn't actually spend as much time as he wanted there.

 Toward the latter years of his life, things started going a little "off" with Marlon's career and personal life, and as such things often end up doing, Tetiaroa ended up caught in the turmoil.

 It is rumored that Brando, who died in 2004, granted his friend Michael Jackson the lifelong use of 2000 m² (a half-acre) on the islet of Onetahi, in the west of Tetiaroa.